Miller202/Miller/README.md

 - ✍ I'm a computer science student at Ufal (Universidade Federal de Alagoas)
 - :construction_worker: I'm currently working at Seduc (Alagoas Department of Education).
 - :pencil: Currently, I'm scientific researcher at the NEES - UFAL and assistant professor at the Computer Institute - UFAL.
-- :video_game: When I have some free time, I preferer to play video games, watch a movie and listen new trap musics.

 ## :mag_right: How to reach me: